The new Jaguar E-Type Lightweight

 Jaguar has revealed the prototype of its 'new' Lightweight E-type - a further six of which will be built and sold.
 Jaguar announced in May 2014 that it would recreate six new Lightweights, each built by Jaguar Heritage, part of Jaguar Land Rover's new Special Operations division.

-The new cars are the 'missing' six vehicles from the 'Special GT E-type' project, which originally started in February 1963 with the objective of building 18 cars.
-Only 12 of the aluminium-bodied Lightweight E-types were eventually built and the remaining six designated chassis numbers having lain dormant, until now.
+The new cars are the "missing" six vehicles from the "Special GT E-type" project, which originally started in February 1963 with the objective of building 18 cars.
+Only 12 of the aluminium-bodied Lightweight E-types were eventually built and the remaining six designated chassis numbers have lain dormant, until now.
 The six new cars will carry those original, historic Lightweight E-type chassis numbers.